HumanSignal/label-studio/docs/source/guide/stats.md

 - If `x` and `y` are the same choice, the agreement score is `1`.
 - If `x` and `y` are different choices, the agreement score is `0`.

-When calculating agreement between choices selection conditioned on region selection (i.e. when `perRegion="true"` attribute is specified for `<Choices>` tag), corresponding choice agreement is multiplied with region agreements.
+When calculating agreement between selected choices conditional on a specific region, such as when `perRegion="true"` attribute is specified for the `<Choices>` tag, corresponding choice agreement is multiplied with region agreements.

-For example, [calculating intersection over union](#Intersection-over-Union-example) with two bounding boxes results to 0.9, and they have mismatched conditional choices annotations (i.e agreement score is 0), the resulted score is 0.
+For example, [calculating intersection over union](#Intersection-over-Union-example) with two bounding boxes and corresponding choice selections:
+* The IoU for the bounding box annotations results in an agreement score of 0.9.
+* The conditional choices selected do not match, so that agreement score is 0.
+* As a result, the final agreement score for these two annotations is 0 (0.9 * 0 = 0).

 ### Edit distance algorithm example

 For data labeling tasks where annotators transcribe text in a text area, the resulting annotations contain a list of text.

-You can select agreement metrics based on the intersection over one-dimensional text spans such as splitting the text area by words or characters, or using an [edit distance algorithm](https://en.wikipedia.org/wiki/Edit_distance).
+You can select agreement metrics based on the [intersection over one-dimensional text spans](#Intersection-over-one-dimension-example) such as splitting the text area by words or characters, or using an [edit distance algorithm](https://en.wikipedia.org/wiki/Edit_distance).
 Decide what method to use to calculate the agreement score based on your use case and how important precision is for your data labels.

 The agreement score for two given task annotations `x` and `y` is computed as follows:
 - The list of text items in each annotation is indexed, such that `x = [x1, x2, ..., xn]` and similarly, `y = [y1, y2, ..., yn]`.